FrancoDelCastillo/mooviis/README.md

 ## Mooviis

+Web app in ReactJS

-Web app where you can find movies and watch their trailers
+You can find movies and watch their trailers

 Consuming API from movieDB